s1ryx/skipbo/RULES.md

 4. Using the Discard Piles:

-Each player can have up to 3 discard piles beside their stockpile.
+Each player has 4 discard piles beside their stockpile.
 At the end of each turn, you must discard one card from your hand to one of your discard piles.

 Discard piles are built in any order (you don’t have to build numerically).